cradlepoint/container-samples/speedtest-tracker/README.md

 ## Usage:
 - Use NCM Remote Connect LAN Manager to create a profile for "Speedtest-Tracker" at 127.0.0.1 port 8000 protocol HTTP.
 - Connect to the "Speedtest-Tracker" profile you created.

+or

+- In the routers Zone Firewall, forward the PrimaryLAN Zone to the Router with DefaultAllowAll policy.
+- Browse to the IP address of your router, port 8000 (e.g. http://192.168.0.1:8000)

 ## Docker Hub:
 https://hub.docker.com/r/henrywhitaker3/speedtest-tracker